-

 I recently stumbled upon Bamboo Bicycles.
 I’ve spent a couple of days investigating this on and off now.
 There seem to be two major vendors at the moment, both related to the same man.
 Calfee Design appears to make Bamboo … Continue reading

-Posted in Arts, Mechanical
+Posted in Arts, bicycles, Mechanical

 Tagged bamboo, bamboo bicycle, bicycle, bike, carbom fiber, cyclocross, fixie, green, green manufacturing, road bike, sustainable